0xjmp/binance-ruby/README.md

 - [`create!`](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md#new-order--trade): Send in a new order.
 Use `test: true` for test orders.
 - [`status!`](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md#query-order-user_data): Check an order's status.

+See the [rubydoc](http://www.rubydoc.info/gems/binance-ruby/0.1.2/Binance) for information about parameters for each method listed above.

 For more information, please refer to the [official Rest API documentation](https://github.com/binance-exchange/binance-official-api-docs/blob/master/rest-api.md) written by the Binance team.

 ## Author